sinanugur/MirMachine/README.md

 ### Setting up `pipenv`
 Firstly make sure you have the correct Python version installed.\
 This project requires that you have Python 3.8 installed.\
+You also need `pipenv` installed.
+This is done by using `pip install pipenv`.

-To install simply run `pipenv install` in the root folder.\
+To install the project simply run `pipenv install` in the root folder.\
 Then run `pipenv shell` to spawn the virtual environment.\
 Now you are ready to start Django.\
 P.S. if you want to exit the environment type `exit`